-New rates of Council Tax will come into effect from 1 April 2025 for some types of empty properties.
+New rates of Council Tax came into effect from 1 April 2025 for some types of empty properties.
 The decision to make these changes was taken at a council meeting on 21 February 2024.

-In most cases, you must still pay the full Council Tax charge if your property is empty.
+In most cases, you must pay the full Council Tax charge if your property is empty.

 There are some discounts if the property is empty for a specific reason.